Create a solution#

 The perfect solution to reduce security risks to zero does not exist.
 A solution architecture helps in the continuous process of optimizing and controlling your security risks.

 Creating a security architecture can take a lot of time and effort.
-But a good way to speed up the process of creating your solution is to use this open security reference architecture as basis.
+But a good way to speed up the process of creating your solution is to use this open security reference architecture as the basis.

 This open security reference architecture is created to: